BenGedi/ReduxWeatherApp/README.md

 ###Description###
 Weather forecast application, users are able to search for a city in the US and see it's weather forecast for the next 5 days.
-Each searched city is added to a table which display the temperature, pressure and hunmidity as a line charts.
+Each searched city is added to a table and display the city's temperature, pressure and hunmidity as a line charts.

 Using: openWeatherMap API, Google maps API, react Sparklelines charts.